superbhat/quriky-data/README.md

 - Run CLI command `transform -h` to get information.
 - CLI command to execute the process `transform -s data/donors.csv`
 - Target data will be written into `Output/donors.gzip`
+- Run `deactivate` to come out of venv.

 ## Test
 - Run CLI command `pytest test/` to perform unit test.